Tuesday, 17 August 2021

 Werden-Heidhausen had an absolute stone wall penalty turned down by referee Henrik Adolphs.
 I got a dirty look from the visiting player when I tried to kick the ball back after it came over the fence, managing to hit the floodlight pylon instead.
 It seemed to amuse the locals anyway.

-The lead was doubled mainly in thanks to the run of Tmo Orlic who beat Velbert’s offside trap, in the view of the ref who officiated without the club linesmen flagging for such offences, before he squared low and hard for a teammate to tuck the ball away.
+The lead was doubled mainly thanks to the run of Tmo Orlic, who beat Velbert’s offside trap, in the view of the ref who officiated without the club's linesmen flagging for such offences, before he squared low and hard for a teammate to tuck the ball away.

 No comments: